AdamHassouni/DRL_Trading_Bot/README.md

 # Deep Reinforcement Learning Trading Bot

 This repository contains the code for a Deep Reinforcement Learning (DRL) trading bot developed using Python.
-The bot is trained and tested on the S&P 500 index and selected tickers, utilizing the Proximal Policy Optimization (PPO) and Advantage Actor-Critic (A2C) algorithms.
+The bot is trained and tested on the NASDAQ index and selected tickers, utilizing the Proximal Policy Optimization (PPO) and Advantage Actor-Critic (A2C) algorithms.

 ## Table of Contents